XinShu123/course_codes/README.md

-# course_codes
+# hungary_main
-collects codes that I wrote for courses
+I wrote a fully connected neural network to classify the yale face images